Creighton Players to Watch Against Princeton - Sweet 16

 Creighton Players to Watch

-Scheierman averages a team-leading 8.2 rebounds per game.
-He is also posting 12.5 points and 3.3 assists, shooting 41.8% from the field and 35.5% from downtown with 2.3 made 3-pointers per game.
+Scheierman is tops on the Bluejays at 8.2 rebounds per contest, while also putting up 3.3 assists and 12.5 points.

-Trey Alexander puts up 13.6 points, 4.2 rebounds and 2.6 assists per contest.
-At the other end, he delivers 1.1 steals and 0.5 blocked shots.
+Ryan Kalkbrenner posts a team-high 15.7 points per game.
+He is also posting 6.2 rebounds and 1.2 assists, shooting 70.6% from the floor (second in the nation).

-Nembhard posts a team-high 4.8 assists per contest.
-He is also posting 12.4 points and 4 rebounds, shooting 43.4% from the floor and 37.3% from beyond the arc with 1.5 made 3-pointers per contest.
+Arthur Kaluma averages 11.8 points, 6 rebounds and 1.7 assists per game.
+At the other end, he posts 0.5 steals and 0.6 blocked shots.

 Creighton Top Performers (Last 10 Games)